FAQs on Tickets

 Team Feeds

-Comments can be accessed on records like tickets, activities, articles, etc.
+Comments can be accessed within tickets, activities, articles, etc.

-Feeds can be accessed under the Team Feeds section of the Tickets home page.
+Feeds can be accessed under the Team Feeds section on the Tickets home page.

 Comments are used to add extra information about a record.

-Feeds is where you can share your views or discuss about records with co-workers to speed up the customer support process.
+Feeds is where you can share your views or discuss the question with co-workers .

 Comments can be either private (viewable by you and your coworkers) or public (added by you or the customer).